Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 Instruct all administrators, staff and parents to report all concerns, complaints, allegations, and policy violations to the conduct official.
 If the conduct official is the alleged abuser, the report should be made to the organization’s president.
 The conduct official should immediately perform an investigation with the results brought to the attention of the board of directors.
 The investigation should include a gathering of all pertinent facts in a fair, respectful, and confidential manner including an interview with both the accuser and accused.

 After the investigation, the conduct official should determine if the alleged acts were appropriate but unappreciated; inappropriate but not illegal, or illegal.
-If the conduct official has reasonable cause to believe that abuse has occurred, law enforcement must be notified immediately.
+If the conduct official has reasonable cause to believe that abuse has occurred, law enforcement must be notified within 24 hours.
 At that point, the conduct official must immediately cease investigation and let law enforcement do its job.
 The suspected staff member should be suspended pending the outcome of the investigation.
-The conduct official and other staff members may be required by state law to report suspected cases of child abuse/molestation and may have criminal and civil liability for failure to do so.
+The conduct official and other staff members may be required by federal and state law to report suspicions of child abuse and may have criminal and civil liability for failure to do so.
 All persons reporting suspected cases will be given immunity from civil lawsuits if acting in good faith.

 Short of an illegal act, the board must decide the appropriate action and can perform additional follow-up investigation.
 Depending on the nature of the act, the board may decide to give an oral or written reprimand, suspend, or terminate the staff member.
 It’s important to note that employees have more rights than volunteers under the law and you should consult with your attorney before taking action against an employee.